 - API – traders plug their own platforms directly into the venue

-The process of connecting counterparties is supported by the Financial Information eXchange (FIX) Protocol.
+The Financial Information eXchange (FIX) Protocol supports the process of connecting counterparties.
 It is the standard financial organisations use to communicate trade information.

-In order to gain an edge, many hedge funds are employing “super algos”, which are quasi-AI based trading strategies.
-For example – algorithms searching for patterns, adjusting to what works in the markets that day, week or year.
+In trading, an edge is a method that enables to accumulate more profits than losses over time.
+In order to gain an edge, many hedge funds are employing “super algos”, quasi-AI based trading strategies.
+Some of these algorithms search for patterns, adjusting to what works in the markets that day, week or year.

 Make or buy

 Developing an automated trading platform in-house is expensive to develop and manage, especially if the trading strategies require access to several exchanges, complex algorithms and people with advanced degrees in subjects such as Mathematics, Physics and Statistics.

 There are third-party solutions which are cost-effective and tried & tested.
 The make or buy decision depends, among other things, on trading strategies.
 Strategies include Momentum, Statistical Arbitrage (Statarb) and many more.

 In the late 2000s, I was working for a UBS’ algo trading desk in London, dealing with the above and more.
 Since then automated trading got bigger (although the fun seems to be mostly outside the large investment banks now).
 It got more complex too.
 However, whether you make or buy the trading platform, one thing has not changed: unless you have an edge, you will never make money.